Jameer Thurman: DC Defenders

 In October 2019, Thurman was selected by the DC Defenders in the 2020 XFL draft.
 Despite the season ending after 5 games due to the COVID-19 pandemic, Thurman made 28 tackles, an interception, and forced a fumble.
 Pro Football Focus listed Thurman as one of the highest graded players.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Calgary Stampeders (second stint)

 On January 19, 2021, it was announced that Thurman had re-signed with the Stampeders.
 He played for two seasons with the Stampeders and became a free agent upon the expiry of his contract on February 14, 2023.

 Hamilton Tiger-Cats

 On February 15, 2023, it was announced that Thurman had signed with the Hamilton Tiger-Cats.
 He started all 18 regular season games where he recorded a career-highs with 98 defensive tackles and five sacks along with two interceptions and two forced fumbles.
 He became a free agent upon the expiry of his contract on February 13, 2024.

 Saskatchewan Roughriders

 On February 13, 2024, the Saskatchewan Roughriders announced that Thurman had signed a one-year contract with the team.

+After a 2025 season where Thurman was named a CFL All-Star for the first time in his career and recorded a career-high 11 tackles in the 112th Grey Cup, Thurman re-signed with the Roughriders on January 12, 2026.